Economy of Romania: Services

 In 2003 the service sector constituted 55% of gross domestic product (GDP), and employed 51.3% of the workforce.
 The subcomponents of services are financial, renting, and business activities (20.5%); trade, hotels and restaurants, and transport (18%); and other service activities (21.7%).
 The service sector in Romania has expanded in recent years, employing some 47% of Romanians and accounting for slightly more than half of GDP.

 The largest employer is the retail sector, employing almost 12% of Romanians.
 The retail industry is mainly concentrated in a relatively small number of chain stores clustered together in shopping malls.
 In recent years the rise of big-box stores, such as Cora (hypermarket) (of France) and Carrefour (a French subsidiary), have led to fewer workers in this sector and a migration of retail jobs to the suburbs.

 Biotechnology industry

-Romania is aggressively promoting and developing its biotechnology industry.
-Hundred of millions of dollars were invested into the sector to build up infrastructure, fund research and development and to recruit top international scientists to Romania.
-Romania features one of the world's newest competitive bio-industries, in key areas as pharmacogenomics, protein engineering, glyco-engineering, tissue engineering, bio-informatics, genome medicine and preventive medicine.
-Romania is devoting substantial resources to developing universities and R&D facilities, increasing biotech startups, growing bio-clusters (communities of biotechnology companies and institutions) and developing human resources, all with the goal of making it one of the world's most advanced biotechnology regions.
+Romania has been investing in its biotechnology sector, reportedly investing hundred of millions of dollars towards building up infrastructure, research and development, and the recruitment of international scientists.
+Romania features competitive bio-industries in key areas as pharmacogenomics, protein engineering, glyco-engineering, tissue engineering, bio-informatics, genome medicine and preventive medicine.
+Romania is devoting resources to developing universities and R&D facilities, increasing biotech startups, growing bio-clusters (communities of biotechnology companies and institutions) and developing a skilled workforce in the sector.